georgios-antoniadis/Would-you-survive-the-Titanic-/README.md

 Α basic ui is available when running the application which allows the user to choose between a number of functions.
 In there someone can pick between using the individuals who have answered the questionnaire or manually "creating" a passenger.

 It needs to be noted that someone needs to manually download the csv file from the google forms website and place it in the application's folder for the algorithm to work.
+I am gonna refer to the latter process as a "local prodection" for future reference

+In the case of someone making a "local prediction" upon making the prediction a gif will appear depending on the outcome.
+I have provided the ones I used but one can use any gif he/she desires.
+Just remember to replace the file name in the code.